loserkidz/audio-router/README.md

 * Greatly improved routing.
 Now programs like Hearthstone(and probably Spintires) will route aswell.
 * "Soft routing" option added to the route selection dialog.
 "Soft route" is the old method of routing, which fails more often.
 It's still included as soft routing, because it won't cut out the currently playing audio streams, unlike the new routing.
 * Metro apps are now possible to route.
 Unfortunately they still won't route straight out of the box, but if you need route metro apps too, send me a PM and I'll give instructions on how to enable the feature.

-Current known bugs:

-* Scroll bars slightly cover other UI elements.
-* The UI elements are repositioned wrongly sometimes when an update occurs.
-* Routing audio to a new device does not delete old audio sessions, so the windows volume mixer fills up with unused sessions.

-Minimum supported OS version: Windows 7